scalableinternetservices/ucsb_website/_slide_src/14_clients_javascript_client-side_mvc.md

 | 2006 | IE 7  |
 | 2009 | IE 8  |

-Microsoft's significant marketshare results in a lack of competition, and a lull in innovation.
+Microsoft's significant market share results in a lack of competition, and a lull in innovation.

 Time between releases increases: